MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/nc-ndischimney-tcp_offload_event_handler.md

-##### - EventType.TcpIndicateDisconnect

-Indicates that the remote host initiated a graceful disconnect by sending a FIN segment on the
-       connection.

-##### - EventType.TcpIndicateSendBacklogChange

-Indicates a change in the preferred send backlog size.

-##### - EventType.TcpIndicateAbort

-Indicates that the remote host initiated an abortive disconnect by sending an acceptable RST
-       segment on the connection.

-##### - EventSpecificInformation.TcpIndicateSendBacklogChange

-Specifies the optimum number of send data bytes that the host stack should have outstanding at
-       the offload target in order to achieve the best data throughput.

-##### - EventType.TcpIndicateRetrieve

-Indicates that the offload target is requesting the host stack to terminate the offload of a TCP
-       connection.

-##### - EventSpecificInformation.TcpIndicateAbort
+#### TcpIndicateDisconnect

 Not meaningful.

-##### - EventSpecificInformation.TcpIndicateDisconnect

-Not meaningful.

-##### - EventSpecificInformation.TcpIndicateRetrieve
+#### TcpIndicateRetrieve

 Indicates the reason for the upload request as a TCP_UPLOAD_REASON value.
 For more information,
        see
        <mshelp:link keywords="netvista.ndistcpoffloadeventhandler" tabindex="0"><b>
        NdisTcpOffloadEventHandler</b></mshelp:link>.

+#### TcpIndicateAbort

+Not meaningful.

+#### TcpIndicateSendBacklogChange

+Specifies the optimum number of send data bytes that the host stack should have outstanding at
+       the offload target in order to achieve the best data throughput.

 ## -returns